corda/corda/docs/source/api-contract-constraints.rst

 Where private networks started life using CorDapps with hash constrained states, we have introduced a mechanism to relax the checking of these hash constrained states when upgrading to signed CorDapps using signature constraints.

 The Java system property ``-Dnet.corda.node.disableHashConstraints="true"`` may be set to relax the hash constraint checking behaviour.
+For this to work, every participant of the network must set the property to the same value.
+Therefore, this mode should only be used upon

-This mode should only be used upon "out of band" agreement by all participants in a network.
+"out of band" agreement by all participants in a network.

-Please also beware that this flag should remain enabled until every hash constrained state is exited from the ledger.
+.. warning:: This flag should remain enabled until every hash constrained state is exited from the ledger.

 .. _contract_state_agreement: